-Healthier Lancashire and South Cumbria is a partnership of organisations working together to improve services and help the 1.7 million people in Lancashire and South Cumbria live longer, healthier lives.
+The Lancashire and South Cumbria Integrated Care System is a partnership of organisations working together to improve services and help the 1.7 million people in Lancashire and South Cumbria live longer, healthier lives.

-The partnership is made up of NHS, Local Authority, Public Sector and voluntary and community organisations coming together to improve outcomes and care for local people, reduce pressures on services and make best use of our financial resources.
+The partnership is made up of Local Authority, Public Sector, NHS and voluntary and community organisations coming together to improve outcomes and care for local people, reduce pressures on services and make best use of our financial resources.

 We benefit from services that are already working in partnership.
 The people and groups involved in those services know we are facing some really tough challenges.
 They realise we need to act now to ensure we can safeguard our services for the future.